America's Frontline Doctors: White Coat Summit and other activities

 One of the speakers, Stella Immanuel, said that she herself had treated and cured 350 COVID-19 patients using the aforementioned cocktail, and referred to doctors refusing to use hydroxychloroquine as being like the "good Germans who allow the Nazis to kill the Jews."
 They also accused "fake pharma companies" of sponsoring studies that found hydroxychloroquine to be ineffective against COVID-19.

 The event was live streamed by Breitbart News, and video of the event was shared on social media platforms, such as Facebook groups dedicated to anti-vaccination and conspiracy movements, and on Twitter—where Donald Trump (who had also promoted the drugs) and his son Donald Trump Jr. both shared versions of the video.
 Citing policies against COVID-19 misinformation, Facebook, Twitter, and YouTube began to delete posts of the video.
 It was estimated that posts of the video on Facebook had reached over 14 million views before the takedown.
 Twitter restricted the account of Trump Jr. for 12 hours after he uploaded a version of the video to his account.

 When asked about the video, Trump referred to the group as being "very respected doctors", and referred to Immanuel as "spectacular".
 When asked why he trusted Immanuel despite her history of promoting conspiracies (such as alien DNA being used as part of medical treatments), Trump replied, "I thought she was very impressive, in the sense that, from where she came — I don't know what country she comes from — but she said that she's had tremendous success with hundreds of different patients."
 Following the event, Gold said that she had been fired from her position as an emergency room physician at two hospitals.

-After the 2021 United States Capitol attack in January 2021, Gold, as well as AFLDS communications director Jason Strand, were both arrested for their participation in the insurrection, with Gold later being sentenced to 60 days' imprisonment.
+After the 2021 United States Capitol attack in January 2021, Gold, as well as AFLDS communications director Jason Strand, were both arrested for their participation in the insurrection; Gold plead guilty, and was sentenced to 60 days in prison and a $9,500 fine.
+After his election to a second term, Trump pardoned nearly all defendants charged for participating in the attack on January 20, 2025, including Gold.